jfanton1/testrepo/README.md

 testrepo
 ========

-This is a test of creating a repository
+This is Joel's test of creating a repository